user8088/pos-dashboard-ui/API_DOCUMENTATION.md

 ## Rental Stock Management Endpoints

-Rental stock behaves like normal stock management with rental-specific fields.
-Profit represents rental revenue.
-The cost per unit is the chosen rent for the period.
+The rental system uses duration-based pricing where you set rental start/end dates and a total rent amount for the entire period.
+The system automatically calculates duration and daily rates.

 ### 19. Add Rental Stock Item
 **POST** `/core/rental-stock`